HMHS Britannic: Explosion

-At 08:12 on 21 November 1916, a loud explosion shook the ship.
-The cause, whether it was a torpedo from an enemy submarine or a mine, was not apparent.
-It was later revealed that the mines were planted in the Kea Channel on 21 October 1916 by SM U-73 under the command of Gustav Sieß.
+At 08:12 am European Eastern Time Britannic was rocked by an explosion after hitting a mine.
+The mines had been planted in the Kea Channel on 21 October 1916 by SM U-73 under the command of Gustav Sieß.

-The reaction in the dining room was immediate; doctors and nurses left instantly for their posts but not everybody reacted the same way, as further aft, the power of the explosion was less felt and many thought the ship had hit a smaller boat.
+The reaction in the dining room was immediate; doctors and nurses left instantly for their posts but not everybody reacted the same way, as further aft, the power of the explosion was less felt, and many thought the ship had hit a smaller boat.
 Captain Bartlett and Chief Officer Hume were on the bridge at the time and the gravity of the situation was soon evident.
 The explosion was on the starboard side, between holds two and three.
 The force of the explosion damaged the watertight bulkhead between hold one and the forepeak.
 The first four watertight compartments were filling rapidly with water, the boiler-man's tunnel connecting the firemen's quarters in the bow with boiler room six was seriously damaged, and water was flowing into that boiler room.